 The BCC+ Pixel Chooser is a matte/mask generator and is available as a standalone filter and as an option integrated into almost every filter in the Continuum package.

-The integrated version provides a way to select which pixels in the filtered source will be affected by a Continuum filter, via the generation of image based mattes, gradient mattes and vector shape masks.
-Mocha planar tracking and vector shape masking options are included in the Pixel Chooser, which allows for the generation of motion-tracked mask shapes as a hold-back mask.
+The integrated version provides a way to select which pixels in the filtered source will be affected by a Continuum filter, via the generation of image based mattes, gradient mattes, vector/object masks, and depth maps.
+Mocha planar tracking, vector shape masking, and ML object matte options are included in the Pixel Chooser, which allows for the generation of motion-tracked mask shapes as a hold-back mask.

 The standalone version of the Pixel Chooser includes all of the same features that are in the integrated version and can be used to generate a track matte for use with a host image layer for seamless composites.
 It can be used to generate an alpha channel for an RGB image source layer and also includes options to augment an existing alpha channel in an RGBA image source.

-There are three main parameter groups in the Pixel Chooser : Mask, Gradient and Matte.
+There are four main parameter groups in the Pixel Chooser: Mask, Gradient, Matte and Depth Map ML.

 Gradients are generated procedurally and options are included for linear, radial or strip ramps.